 As part of an access control system, a smart card reader sends data from credentials to authorize entry requests.
 The process works by reading data from the user’s smart card credentials, and sending it to a centralized control panel for authentication.
 After the credential is authorized, the reader receives a signal to trigger an unlock.

 Before you choose an access method for your building, review the different types of key card and fob access systems to understand the benefits and disadvantages of each credential type.
 Smart cards used for access control are a high-frequency RFID key card option.
-They use Near-Field Communication (NFC) to transmit data, which requires the user to be close to the reader in order for data to transmit properly.
+They use Near-Field Communication (NFC) to transmit data, which requires the user to be close to a reader in order for data to transmit properly.
 Smart cards also include encryption for enhanced data protection, and have more storage capacity than other types of keycards such as proximity card readers.
 This allows them to contain more specific identification information, as well as store usage history.

 The reader hardware and physical smart cards aren’t the only important components of a good smart card based access control system.
 Smart card reader software can make or break your system, depending on the features and functionality available to you.
 For the best smart card reader software, you’ll want to make sure you have the following features.

 When security is a top concern, your access control should prevent threats, and mitigate risk.
 Your smart card readers have the capability to read and transmit extensive amounts of data.
 Having access to detailed analytics, audit trails, and the ability to view custom reporting through your smart card reader software keeps you on top of who is accessing your facility, and when, plus gives you real-time status reports for all your smart card readers.
 In the case of an emergency, you can also provide better information to authorities.
 A security audit checklist is also a useful tool in determining where you need extra security measures throughout your property.